Most meat aficionados will be familiar with this Japanese beef, but what makes wagyu so special?

 A ‘super beef’ of sorts, wagyu is known for its marbled appearance and for being so tender it actually melts in your mouth.

 Where did wagyu come from?

 In Japan, there are four genotypes that make up the wagyu breed – Japanese Black, Japanese Brown, Japanese Shorthorn and Japanese Polled.

-However some embryos and live cattle had already been exported from Japan to the US from where Australia sourced their first wagyu genetics in the early to mid-1990s.
-Since then, Australian producers have now grown their cattle numbers significantly to the extent that Australia produces more wagyu cattle outside of Japan.
+However, some embryos and live cattle had already been exported from Japan to the US, from where Australia sourced their first wagyu genetics in the early to mid-1990s.
+Since then, Australian producers have now grown their cattle numbers significantly, to the extent that Australia produces more wagyu cattle outside of Japan than anyone else.